 It doesn’t take a chemical engineer, chemistry major or rocket scientist to be a Special Operations Team Member.
 What is does take is commitment, dedication and a willingness to learn.

-Special Operations includes Hazardous Materials/WMD Response, Confined Space Rescue, Trench Rescue, Rope Rescue, Water Rescue, Search and Rescue and Coroner Assist.
+Special Operations includes Hazardous Materials/WMD Response, Confined Space Rescue, Trench Rescue, Rope Rescue, Water Rescue, UAS, Search and Rescue and Coroner Assist.
 The following are just some of the qualities, abilities and attributes that are required for membership on a Special Operations & Hazardous Materials Team:

 Team Player Attitude – The ideal HazMat Technician fits in with the rest of the team, follows the chain of command as opposed to freelancing and is ready, willing and able to get in, get dirty and get the job done, regardless of their assigned task.